 When you get sick and have an irritating cough, you probably just want it to go away.
 There are dozens of medications on the pharmacy shelves that promise to quiet the cough, but do they actually work?

-There are two different types of cough medicines - expectorants and suppressants.
+There are two different types of over the counter cough medications - expectorants and suppressants.
 They work very differently and which one you take depends on the type of cough you are experiencing.

 Expectorants are a class of cough medicine that help to get congestion out of your lungs.
 They thin the mucous and help you cough it out more easily.
 Expectorants are useful when you have thick congestion and you can't cough it up on your own.
 Because they help make your cough more productive, expectorants can help prevent illnesses such as pneumonia.